FlavScents AInsights Entry for Cocoa Hexenal (CAS: 21834-92-4)

 6. Regulatory Status (Regional Overview)

-- Asia: Regulatory information for Japan, China, and ASEAN countries is limited; formulators should consult local regulations.
+- Asia: Specific regulatory information for Japan, China, and ASEAN countries is not readily available.

-- Latin America: Specific regulatory data for Brazil and MERCOSUR countries is not available, requiring local verification.
+- Latin America: Regulatory status in Brazil and MERCOSUR is not clearly reported.

 Citation hooks: FEMA; EFSA; national authority publications